 Between full-time work at a cyber security organisation and studying the Master of National Security Policy degree she is now enrolled in, she caught up with us to talk about her security journey so far.

 Thanks for your time, Claudia.
 When you were younger, what did you want to be when you grew up?

 Initially, Nikki Webster – specifically, Nikki Webster at the opening ceremony of the Sydney Olympic Games.
 I progressed at some point to wanting to become a meteorologist because I loved interpreting weather charts on the Bureau of Mereology website.
-I eventually graduated to James Bond – I think I’ve read the series four times.
+I floated around a few ideas.